 First, your doctor or dentist will perform a physical exam.
 This includes closely examining the roof and floor of your mouth, the back of your throat, tongue, and cheeks, and the lymph nodes in your neck.
 If your doctor cannot determine why you’re having your symptoms, you may be referred to an ear, nose, and throat (ENT) specialist.

-If your doctor finds any tumors, growths, or suspicious lesions, they will perform a brush biopsy or a tissue biopsy.
+If your doctor finds any tumors, growths, or suspicious lesions, they’ll perform a brush biopsy or a tissue biopsy.
 A brush biopsy is a painless test that collects cells from the tumor by brushing them onto a slide.
 A tissue biopsy involves removing a piece of the tissue so it can be examined under a microscope for cancerous cells.

 In addition, your doctor may perform one or more of the following tests:

 - X-rays to see if cancer cells have spread to the jaw, chest, or lungs

-- CT scan to reveal any tumors in your mouth, throat, neck, lungs, or elsewhere in your body
+- a CT scan to reveal any tumors in your mouth, throat, neck, lungs, or elsewhere in your body